 Calla lily flowers emerge in mid to late summer and last for weeks.
 And did you know that you can choose from many colours, including classic white, yellow, orange, pink, rose, lavender and even dark maroon.
 Whether they’re in the garden or in a vase, Calla lilies are elegant and always impressive.

-Several cactus species can be found around the Valley, including Aloe Vera and San Pedro, of course!
-But there are plenty of gorgeous succulents that grow well here too, such as Aeonium Sunburst, Tom Thumb and Lamb’s Ear.
-These are all perfect for drier, sandier soil with lots of sun.
+Several cactus species thrive in the Valley, including tuna fruit cactus.
+But there are plenty of gorgeous succulents that grow well here too, such as Aeonium Sunburst, Jellybeans and Hen and Chick.
+These are all perfect for drier, sandier soil with lots of sun, and they do produce unique flowers.
+In addition, many love to plant San Pedro, a.k.a. huachuma, for its beautiful flowers and psychedelic qualities.